triton-inference-server/server/docs/protocol/extension_statistics.md

   // For example, this duration should include the time to copy output
   // tensor data from the GPU.
   StatisticDuration compute_output = 4;
 }

+// Memory usage.
+message MemoryUsage
+{
+  // The type of memory, the value can be "CPU", "CPU_PINNED", "GPU". string type = 1;

+  // The id of the memory, typically used with "type" to identify
+  // a device that hosts the memory. uint64_t id = 2;

+  // The byte size of the memory. uint64_t byte_size = 3;
+}
 ```